 - PMI is also affected by the amount you put down.
 For example, 15% down will have a lower monthly PMI amount than only 5% down.

 Tighten your monthly budget

 Focus on your savings goal and reduce or eliminate every monthly expense you can.
-This doesn’t mean you have to live like a monk, but you do need to make an effort to trim costs as much as possible.
+This doesn’t mean you should forgo necessities, but you do need to make an effort to trim costs as much as possible.

 - Stop eating out.
 Learning to cook could be the most wallet-friendly thing you ever do.
 If you spend just $25 a week on eating out, that’s over $1,000 a year that you could be saving.
 It’s probably healthier to eat in as well!

 - Drop cable or satellite and reduce streaming services.
 Streaming subscriptions can be a cheaper alternative to cable TV.
 But you may not be saving as much as you think if you have more than one premium streaming service.
 Consider cutting back to a single streaming service.

 - Stop buying new clothes.
 It’s difficult to get out of a shopping habit, but your budget will thank you.
 If you can postpone wardrobe upgrades during this key time it can really help your savings to grow.

 A side hustle is a second job or other source of regular income that you can use to supplement your savings.
 It could be part-time employment with a local department store.
 Or you might make and sell niche crafts in an online marketplace.
 The sky is the limit with side hustles, so find something you actually like doing.

 - You might be able to find a second job that uses the skills you’ve developed from your day job, or you could use a second job as a chance to try something completely different.

 - Low unemployment rates mean businesses have a harder time filling positions, especially part-time positions that make the best side hustles.
 You may not need to look far to find a company in need of part-time help.